zhwa/mlir-example/book/Chapter-01-Introduction.md

 C = A @ B  # Matrix multiplication
 ```

-This operation could be:
-- Optimized with tiling and cache blocking
-- Parallelized across cores
-- Mapped to GPU tensor cores
-- Compiled to specialized TPU instructions
+This simple operation opens a vast optimization space.
+It could be optimized with tiling and cache blocking to maximize data reuse in CPU caches.
+It could be parallelized across cores to leverage multicore CPUs.
+It could be mapped to GPU tensor cores, which provide specialized hardware for matrix operations.
+For specialized accelerators, it could be compiled to TPU instructions optimized for dense linear algebra.
+The "what" (matrix multiplication) remains constant, but the "how" (implementation strategy) varies dramatically by target hardware.

 But in LLVM IR, you have only loops and memory operations:
 ```llvm